top of page

 6) Ask your veterinarian if they routinely test vaccine titers rather than re-booster if not necessary?
 We now know that not all vaccines need re-booster annually and that we see more auto immune related diseases than ever.

-Note - There are multiple elective monthly flea prevention's that we strongly would not recommend though your veterinarian may.
+Note - There are multiple elective monthly flea prevention's that I strongly would not recommend though your veterinarian may.
 For example Nexguard, Trifexus, ComboGuard or any other similar flea and tick prevention.
 These are systemic (effects the entire body including organs) monthly preventatives that have caused a lot of concerns by many pet owners due to the possible side effects up to and including death.
-These are all elective medications.
+If you live or visit area where ticks are a problem they will need to be on a prevention for ticks.
+Ask your vet if they see a lot of ticks or Lyme disease, Lyme vaccine may be needed for your area or if your going to areas that ticks are a problem.
+Wooded and high grass areas are normally where ticks thrive and can see a spike after rain or storms.

 We have used Frontline Plus when needed for fleas or ticks for 15 plus years with thankfully no problems.
 This is a sub-dermal product (just stays in the skin layer) and is not systemic (blood stream and organs).

 All flea and tick medications are designed to be toxic to fleas and ticks.
-We personally feel and have done much research, that some have possible higher risks of side effects.
+I personally feel and have done much research, that some have possible higher risks of side effects.
+Please reach out if you would like to learn more about my personal research.

 If you ever have any questions about your pets care please feel free to ask us, we would be happy to assist.

-Robin has 13 years of expedience working for veterinarians and can help answer many health related questions to guide you in the right direction.
+Robin has 13 years and Carrie has 10 years of expedience working for veterinarians and can help answer many health related questions to guide you in the right direction.

 clipart vet.jpg